jhvst/jhvst.github.io/projects/rivi/semantics/main.md

                   ┘
 ```

-Furthermore, it is relevant to note that just like BQN operation calls each `¨` to operate on per row basis, so does the SPIR-V instruction also operate in a similar manner over subgroups.
+It is relevant to note that BQN operation calls `each` `¨` to operate on per row basis.
+The same applies to SPIR-V instruction on the subgroup level.
 These semantical _suggestions_ of operational correspondence continue to appear in later examples.

-A more interesting example that operates _on the values_ of the cells is a sum operation.
+A computational example that operates _on the values_ of the cells is a sum operation.
 A sum operation corresponds to a select function which takes a set of cells such that $c_{\langle r, col \lt \bar{s} \rangle}$.
-The index generation on $col$ over the $\bar{s}$ is done automatically on SPIR-V. So, to say we want to operate on the second row is to say:
+The index generation on $col$ over the $\bar{s}$ is done automatically by SPIR-V. So, to say we want to operate on the second row is to say:

 ```
   1 ⊏ idx